3jackdaws/UltraPrimateSphere/README.md

 Levels feature floating platforms that must be traversed to reach the end, marked by a special platform.
 Later levels feature moving platforms or obstacles that may knock the player off the map.
 Players can use power-ups that are scattered throughout the levels to aid in their playthrough.
 Some levels may require the use of a powerup, or may even require the use of multiple powerups in quick succession.

 ###Physics
 The game is entirely physics based.
-The marble does not have a forced applied to it.
-By moving forward, the marble has a torque applied to it.

-Players must control marble rotational velocity and speed when landing.
+In order to move forward, torque is applied to the marble.
+This means that a player can build up reotational velocity while in the air.

+###Installation Instructions
+1. Clone to local machine.
+2. Create new Unity project, including everything cloned.
+3. Build and run.

+###Bugs/TODO
+1. Make level select menu on main menu.
+2. Make more levels
+3. Add settins menu to in game pause menu.

+###Contributors
+Ian Murphy  --  github.com/3jackdaws